 The second method involves a more vertical approach.
 The leading edge of a top bar is aligned with trailing edge of the top bar in the hive.
 The top bar is carefully slid down the trailing top bar edge in the hive.
 This pushes the bees out of the way.
 Some bees end up below the top bar and some end up above.
 It’s fast, takes less than 5 seconds, and works well with light comb.

-Smoke can be used to hurry the bees along.
-But it seems about as many bees scurry into trouble as scurry out of the way.
+Smoke moves the bees along.
+But it seems about as many bees scurry into trouble, as scurry out of the way.

 When Not To Open It

 Have you read Heat?
-It’s a must read before opening a tbh when the weather’s hot.
+It’s a must read before opening a top bar hive when the weather’s hot.

 Encounter a failed comb?
 Check out my Failed Comb page.